eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-Finally, [Section 6.6](#66-trust-throughout-a-pid-or-an-attestation-lifecycle) describes interactions in the lifecycle of a PID or an attestation, namely issuance, presentation to a Relying Party or to another Wallet Instance, management, and deletion.
+Finally, [Section 6.6](#66-trust-throughout-a-pid-or-an-attestation-lifecycle) describes interactions in the lifecycle of a PID or an attestation, namely issuance, presentation to a Relying Party or to another Wallet Unit, management, and deletion.

 Notes: